MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-aspnet-core-ef-step-01.md

 ## Download the Installer

 Go to [visualstudio.com](https://visualstudio.com) to find the installer.
 Locate the Visual Studio 2019 link, and click it to start the download.
+For a free version of Visual Studio, choose Visual Studio Community.

 ## Start the Installer